IUREDCap/redcap-etl/docs/InstallationGuide.md

 access to the REDCap-ETL server.

 #### Web server setup
-You need to set up a web server to run web scripts that will process DETs.
+You need to set up a web server that supports PHP to run web scripts that will process DETs.

 For example, to install the Apache web server on Ubuntu 16, use: